gumaerc-testorg/9.40-spring-2018/content/pages/syllabus.md

 *Physics II* ([8.02](/courses/8-02-physics-ii-electricity-and-magnetism-spring-2007), 8.021, or [8.022](/courses/8-022-physics-ii-electricity-and-magnetism-fall-2004/)), [*6.0002 Introduction to Computational Thinking and Data Science*](/courses/6-0002-introduction-to-computational-thinking-and-data-science-fall-2016)*,* and [*9.01 Introduction to Neuroscience*](/courses/9-01-neuroscience-and-behavior-fall-2003) or permission of the instructor.

-Note: several modules of 8.02 can be found in [the Open Learning Library](https://openlearning.mit.edu/courses-programs/open-learning-library?f%5B0%5D=open_moocs_departments%3A34).
+Note: several modules of 8.02 can be found in {{% resource_link "abdd7def-ae9f-4c3f-b97a-199094dba6eb" "the Open Learning Library" %}}.

 ## Course Description